fjod/Codewars/CodeWars/Task.md

-﻿104.
-Maximum Depth of Binary Tree
+﻿543.
+Diameter of Binary Tree
      Easy
-     10.3K
-     163
+     10.9K
+     679
      Companies
-     Given the root of a binary tree, return its maximum depth.
+     Given the root of a binary tree, return the length of the diameter of the tree.

-A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
+The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
+This path may or may not pass through the root.

+The length of a path between two nodes is represented by the number of edges between them.